dawsers/file-history.nvim/README.md

       backup_dir = "~/.file-history-git",
       -- command line to execute git
       git_cmd = "git"
+      -- If you want to override the automatic query for hostname, change this -- option.
+By default (nil), the plugin gets the host name for the computer -- it is running on.
+      --
+      -- You should only modify this value if you understand the following:
+      -- This plugin writes a backup copy of every file you edit in neovim, not -- just your coding projects.
+When copying the file-history repository from -- one computer to another, having the hostname added to each file in the -- repo prevents you from messing the history of files that should be unique -- to that computer (host).
+For example, configuration and system files -- will probably be different in part or fully.
+So, even though it may -- make sense for coding projects to be able to move the database and -- disregard the host name, in many cases you will be editing other types -- of files, where keeping the correct host name will help you recover -- from mistakes.
+      hostname = nil
     })
     -- There are no default key maps, this is an example vim.keymap.set('n', '<leader>Bb',function() file_history.backup() end, { silent = true, desc = 'named backup for file' })